How to Edit a PDF on a Mac

 That said, the best way to edit any document file is to use the original source file and export it as a PDF (if this option is available to you).
 If you can’t, however, you can quickly edit PDFs using the steps and editors that are outlined above.

-Don’t forget to scan any PDFs you receive for malware using MacKeeper if you’re unsure of its origins, however.
+Don’t forget to scan any PDFs you receive for malware using MacKeeper if you’re unsure of their origins.

 Read more: